-Cape Town rules the roost again in business class – an incredible value redemption at 60 miles per minute of flight time – roughly the average economy redemption rate.
+Cape Town rules the roost again in business class – an excellent value redemption at 66 miles per minute of flight time – not much more than the average economy redemption rate.
 Houston is second followed by Istanbul, Johannesburg and New York.

 Istanbul benefits from being a relatively long flight which avoids the Europe pricing zone, instead falling into the ‘Africa / Middle East’ award pricing region.

-If you’re looking at that route to try out the new ‘2018 RJ’ product launching next week, we’d strongly recommend flying to Bangkok instead (138 miles per minute), or waiting for the Perth or Osaka routes (both around 100 to 110 miles per minute).
+If you’re looking at that route to try out the new 2018 regional Business Class seat, we’d strongly recommend flying to Toyko or Taipei instead (around 110 miles per minute), rather than some of the shorter routes, though Bali comes in quite reasonably at 125 miles per minute.

-Notice that the older ‘2006 RJ’ seat is more prevalent on the poorer value (usually shorter) routes, while the best value is found in the newer 2013 J seats which are concentrated on the longer sectors.
+Notice that the older 2006 J seat is more prevalent on the poorer value (usually shorter) routes, while the best value per minute is generally found in the newer 2013 J seats which are concentrated on the longer sectors.

 First Class / Suites